A Quick Start Before We about Different Types of Cranes Used in Construction

 Crawler cranes usually need transport to the job site.
 But once they are set up, they can handle serious work.

-Lattice Boom Cranes for Big Reach and Big Weight
+Lattice Boom Cranes

 Why lattice boom cranes are so strong

 The lattice structure gives excellent strength without making the boom overly heavy.
 That helps with long reach and heavy loads.
+Lattice boom cranes are often chosen for lifts that require both reach and capacity.Where lattice boom cranes are used most

-They are common on:
+They are common on:- Heavy industrial construction

 - Large infrastructure projects